Defending Champion Medvedev Makes Strong Shanghai Masters Start - UrduPoint

 "I'm definitely happy to be back in Shanghai," he said.
 "I honestly feel great and I want to stay here as long as possible."

-Medvedev is popular with Chinese fans, a chemistry on display when the indoor match was interrupted briefly when a red-and-white butterfly distracted the Russian from serving.
+Medvedev is popular with Chinese fans, a chemistry on display when the indoor match was interrupted briefly after a red-and-white butterfly distracted the Russian from serving.

 The crowd giggled as he played up his surprise for comic effect, before carefully handing over the insect, which had settled on one of his tennis balls, to great applause.